zestedesavoir/zmarkdown/packages/mdast-util-split/README.md

 ### `split(node[, options])`

-Split the tree into many trees relying on header hierarchy.
+Splits a MDAST tree into separate trees by [heading depth](https://github.com/syntax-tree/mdast#heading).

-#### `options.splitDepth`
+#### `options.splitDepth = 1`

-An integer greater or equal to 1 (if not valid, raise an exception) determining if we must only split first level headers or creating sub trees relying on subheaders.
+An integer greater or equal to 1 determining the max heading depth at which the tree is split.
-Defaults to 1;

-#### `options.introductionAsProperty`
+#### `options.introductionAsProperty = true`

 A boolean driving the way we want to process introduction :
-- if `true`(default), all MDAST elements between the splitted header and the first sub header will be extracted and put in the `introduction` property of the result property of the returned object
+- if `true`, all MDAST elements between the split header and the first sub header will be extracted and put in the `introduction` property of the result property of the returned object
 - if `false` they will just be added as MDAST elements of the `children` property.